 - The SpellRead Study of 50 Adult Students (Cornwall, 1998)

 - Contact Dr. Kay MacPhee

 What Works Clearing House, U.S. Department of Education, Institute of Educational Sciences, July 2007

-The WWC released a report with a review of 153 programs, out of which only 24 had research that matched evidence standards.
-Only seven programs were shown to provide significant increase in comprehension and out of those seven, SpellRead was number one, with an average percentile gain of 20 points.
+The WWC released their report where they initially reviewed 153 programs, only 24 programs had research that matched evidence standards.
+Only 7 programs were shown to provide significant increase in comprehension and out of those 7 – SpellRead was #1, with an average percentile point gain of 20 points.

 Power4Kids Reading Initiative